-Outstanding Equity Awards at Fiscal Year-End 2015
+Outstanding Equity Awards at Fiscal Year-End 2017

-The table on the following page provides information on the current holdings of stock options and stock awards by the Named Executive Officers as of the fiscal year ended January 30, 2016.
+The following table provides information on the current holdings of stock options and stock awards by the Named Executive Officers as of the fiscal year ended February 3, 2018.
 The table includes vested but unexercised stock options, unvested stock options, unvested restricted stock units and performance share units with time remaining in their three-year performance cycles.
-The vesting schedules for outstanding stock options and restricted stock units and additional information about the outstanding performance share units is shown on pages 46 and 47.
-Information about the amount of Common Stock beneficially owned by the Named Executive Officers is shown in the Beneficial Ownership Table on page 59.
+The vesting schedules for outstanding stock options and restricted stock units are provided on page 44.
+Additional information about the outstanding performance share units is provided on page 45.
+Information about the amount of Common Stock beneficially owned by the Named Executive Officers is provided in the Beneficial Ownership Table on page 56.